JaneliaSciComp/SongExplorer/README.md

     $ cd $CONDA_PREFIX/envs
     $ tar czf songexplorer-<version>-<architecture>.tar.gz songexplorer

+After downloading, some users will need to re-install some pip dependencies (e.g. tensorflow-metal on MacOS) as they are not in general relocatable:

+    $ pip3 install --target <path-to-unzipped-tarball>/songexplorer/lib/python3.10/site-packages tensorflow-metal

 To make changes to the code, do so in the git repository while using the dependent packages in the conda environment: